-For additional information, please contact the Admissions and Financial Aid Coordinator for the School of Law at (865) 545-5304.
+For additional information, please contact the Office of Financial Aid at the School of Law either by email at finaid@lmunet.ed or by telephone at (865) 545-5326, (865) 531-4151, or (423) 869-6336.

-IX.
+VIII.
 POLICY REGARDING CHANGING STUDENT STATUS

-- A. Students seeking to change their status (i.e., from full-time to part-time,part-time to full-time, or full-time or part-time to flex-time) must apply for and receive permission from the Associate Dean for Academic Affairs.
-Once an application is received, the Associate Dean for Academic Affairs may, in his/her sole discretion: 1. approve the application; - 1. approve the application - 2. deny the application; - 3. request additional information prior to issuing a decision; and/or - 4. require that the student seek and receive counseling provided by the University. - B. Notwithstanding the above, the Associate Dean for Academic Affairs shall not approve any application for a status change, unless: - 1. the student, if currently a part-time student that is seeking to change to fulltime status, has completed all first-year required courses as defined within this Handbook in § XII.F.1; - 2. the student, if currently a part-time student that is seeking to change to full-time status, has a cumulative GPA of at least a 2.800; - 3. the student, if currently a part-time student that is seeking to change to fulltime status, has not received a final grade below a "C" during his/her first-year required courses; - 4. the student has sought and acquired a positive recommendation from a School of Law professor from whom he/she has taken a class; - 5. the student, if receiving financial aid, has met with the Admissions and Financial Aid Coordinator for the School of Law or the Executive Director of Financial Aid for LMU and received appropriate counseling on the effect of changing status;
+- A. Students seeking to change their status (i.e., from full-time to part-time, part-time to full-time, or full-time or part-time to flex-time) must apply for and receive permission from the Associate Dean for Academic Affairs.
+Once an application is received, the Associate Dean for Academic Affairs may, in his/her sole discretion: - 1. approve the application; - 2. deny the application; - 3. request additional information prior to issuing a decision; and/or - 4. require that the student seek and receive counseling provided by the University.